The Patient's Playbook

 The Patient's Playbook: How To Save Your Life and the Lives of Those You Love is a book by American health administrator Leslie D. Michelson published in 2015 by Alfred A. Knopf.
 It encourages patients to be proactive in their healthcare interactions.
-Michelson worked in health administration for three decades, including at least a decade providing a concierge-style service for wealthy clients to help them deal with challenging medical issues.
-The book describes an approach similar to that used by his firm to help clients.
+The book describes an approach similar to that used by Michelson's firm.

-The book advises patients how to evaluate a primary care physician, how to find specialists, how to seek second opinions and how to avoid common pitfalls like diagnostic errors and overtreatment.
+The book advises patients how to evaluate a primary care physician, how to find specialists, how to seek second opinions and how to avoid diagnostic errors and overtreatment.
 Michelson supplements his advice with case studies from real patients and included checklists.
-The book received generally positive reviews, with critics commending it for being easy to understand and having useful advice for patients navigating the American healthcare system's complexities.
-Some reviewers noted that the book lacked empirical evidence and had potentially unrealistic expectations for everyday readers.
+The book received mixed reviews, with some critics commending it for being easy to understand and having useful advice.
+Other reviewers noted that the book lacked empirical evidence and had potentially unrealistic expectations for everyday readers.
 An audiobook was released in 2015 by Books on Tape.